-Sneed scoop: City of Chicago to take on Equifax after huge data breach
+SNEED EXCLUSIVE: Chicago to take on Equifax after huge data breach

 “If Equifax violated our municipal code, fines can range from $2,000 a day to $10,000 a day for every day the offense was in existence,” Burke said.

-“Multiply that by approximately one million Chicagoans victimized by this scheme for 120 days, there could be a potential $1 billion dollars in fines,” he said.
+“Multiply that by approximately 1 million Chicagoans victimized by this scheme for 120 days, there could be a potential $1 billion in fines,” he said.

-“The we could close our current structural budget deficit and solve our city’s pensions problem for retires,” Hopkins said.
+“Then we could close our current structural budget deficit and solve our city’s pensions problem for retirees,” Hopkins said.

 The big question: Will other big cities take on Emanuel’s lead in tackling Equifax?